NJ groups fight power plants, wait for environmental law

 Murphy called it "the strongest environmental justice law in the nation.”

-But the law still has not taken full effect, and won't do so at least until June, leaving its potential impact on the proposals uncertain.
+But the law still has not taken full effect, and won't do so for several months, leaving its potential impact on the proposals uncertain.

 Larry Hajna, a spokesman for the state Department of Environmental Protection, said the state developed regulations informed by 18 months of outreach efforts to affected communities and entities that would be regulated by the law.
 He said the proposed regulations are in their final stages of review.

-Note: This story has been corrected to show that the request to NJ Transit was made Tuesday, not Monday.